sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - Try increasing resources for Prometheus.
-- **Refer to the [dashboards reference](./dashboards.md#prometheus-prometheus-rule-group-evaluation)** for more help interpreting this alert and metric.
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json